-Nicky Crabb, Senior Associate at Apples and Snakes, has received an ECF R&D grant following the Idea Camp 2014, towards their Library Takeover programme; a bespoke training programme for library staff and young people in two different London boroughs.
+Nicky Crabb, Senior Associate at Apples and Snakes, is one of the ECF #RDgrantees following the Idea Camp 2014, towards their Library Takeover programme; a bespoke training programme for library staff and young people in two different London boroughs.
 In this piece, Nicky tells us more about the important community role of libraries.

 For many children and young people today their local libraries provide a safe space to read, to discover, to engage in creative activities, to meet friends and to learn.
 According to the National Literacy Trust, children who go to libraries are twice as likely to be confident readers as those who don’t.
 When we asked some young people what a library is for, their answers reflected the importance of libraries in our increasingly fragmented communities: